 Yesterdays economy valued a worker mentality, today’s economy rewards an entrepreneurial mind set.
 Yesterday rewarded you for landing a job at a big company, today you’re better off starting your own small business – and since the big company you worked for wants to outsource your job they’ll pay your small company to do it.

 Here’s the thing – why didn’t the guy in the 60 Minutes piece just go to Sears (see there’s still a need for big companies) spend $200 on a lawnmower, hand out a few flyers and keep 100% of the profit from the lawns he was cutting.
 Because yesterday he was trained to think like worker, and not an entrepreneur.
+Although there are plenty of great commercial landscape companies out there, the service is always in demand, and the chance to run out of work is lesser than working for a company.

 What would you do if you found out today that the company you worked for has gone belly up?
 Or your division is no longer needed.
 Worse yet your entire industry is going the way of the dinosaurs.
 Or the government has regulated your employer out of business.
 What would choose to do?
 Would you look for another job at another big company?